vita-student-projects/BEV_group4/README.md

 ### Training and Validation results

 To have a preliminary idea of the training stratregy of this model, we first decided train it on the NuScenes mini datasets.
-Starting from <code>checkpoint-008.pth.gz</code>, we were able to train two models diffrent in the IoU metric used (IoU for one and DIoU).
-The results obtained on a NuScenes mini batch after 10 epochs of training are presented in the table below
+Starting from <code>checkpoint-008.pth.gz</code>, we were able to train two models different in the IoU metric used (IoU for one and DIoU).
+The results obtained on a NuScenes mini batch after 10 epochs of training are presented in the table below.

 <div>
 <p align="center">